 But delivering oxygen tanks and X-rays is a little different than delivering pizza.

-Plus, just because you follow the rules doesn’t mean your own business is going to get (and retain) new clients and quality couriers.
+Plus, just because you follow the rules doesn't mean your own business will get (and retain) new clients and quality couriers.

 In this post, we give you the foundational knowledge needed to start your medical delivery service.

 Plus, we use our experience as a route management software company to show you how you can optimize your delivery processes while increasing the profitability of each delivery you make.

 Circuit for Teams routing software makes it easy to optimize multiple driver routes, keep customers updated, and get proof of delivery.Start free trial →

 The basics of starting a medical delivery service

 There are hundreds of steps you need to take to start any new business, from picking a business name, printing business cards, building a social media presence, and creating a business plan.